bulib/dataWebsite/manage/nsf-data-management-plan.md

 ## Maintain Your Plan

 Hopefully your NSF grant application will be accepted and that you'll soon be on your way to starting your research project!
 As you begin your work you'll want to periodically revisit your data management plan to ensure that it still fits the needs of your work.
 Maintaining your DMP will help you follow through on your commitments to the NSF and help showcase your ability to properly managing your data in future grants.

+<<suggestion: Once you mention data management plan on first reference, do you want to stick with just the acronym DMP or to still be able to write data management plan?
+If you want to only use data management plan on first reference, then need to change all instances of data management plan to DMP after first one mentioned!>>